emnaruto07/GoPractice/README.md

-# hacks
+# Practice
-tools written in go
+All coding practice